 The thickness of a wheel’s core determines the forks and decks with which your wheels are compatible.

-Because this statistic is directly tied in to fork size, you need to know that the two most common fork sizes on the market cater to 24mm and 30mm wheels.
+Because thickness is directly related to fork size, you need to know that the two most common fork sizes on the market are that cater to 24mm and 30mm wheels.

 - Each fork will come packaged with a set of spacers that you will need to use to fit your wheel to your fork.